zdrgeo/mock-http-proxy/readme.md

 }).build();
 ```

 Mocks are effective after the `build()` function is called.
-The `matchBody(func)` function is used to register a function that checks if the request body matches the condition.
+The `matchBody(func)` function is used to register a function that checks if the request body matches a condition.
 The `replyBody(func)` function is used to register a function that generates the response body.

 > [!IMPORTANT]
 > There are two HTTP headers that can be used to control or understand the behavior of the proxy: